Inventory1

 Finally, there are products you may only carry occasionally, or services that you provide, where you don’t really need to track the quantity on hand.
 These would be classified as services or non-stocked products, and it’s up to you to decide whether to separate those in your own inventory system.

-Deciding on product names, types, and locations are a good first step in setting up your shop.
+Deciding on product names, types, and locations is a good first step in setting up your shop.

 Keep all your product info in one place with inFlow Cloud